ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Sets the complex number from the polar representation.

 ```
-FUNCTION CPolar (BYVAL r AS DOUBLE, BYVAL theta AS DOUBLE)
+FUNCTION CPolar (BYVAL r AS DOUBLE, BYVAL theta AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |